 9 Best Text Editors for Mac – Paid and Free Mac Text Editors

-Earlier, we had given you a list of best CSS editors to create and edit CSS files and some of those editors are good text editors as well.
+Earlier, we had given you a list of best CSS editors to create and edit CSS files, and some of those editors are good text editors as well.
 We have both free and paid text editors for Mac listed here, offering different capabilities.
 So, shall we move on to the list?

 1. Sublime Text 2

 Sublime Text 2 is a widely-used and certainly productive text editor for Mac, recommended by developer community out there.
-It’s a cross-platform text editor actually but you can use it as a Mac text editor, smoothly.
-Sublime Text 2 is a paid tool but offers an unlimited evaluation period, making it literally free.
+It’s a cross-platform text editor actually, but you can use it as a Mac text editor, smoothly.
+Sublime Text 2 is a paid tool but offers an unlimited evaluation period, making it free.

 Of course, from writing your creative notes — in minimal environment — to coding in PHP or Python, Sublime Text 2 can be used.
 It also comes with some options that can help developers.
 Some of them include distraction free mode, advanced customization, split editing (two-file and different parts of one file), Instant project switch and easier navigation within a file.

 Despite being open source, there are a lot of modern features.
-For instance, we should take into account Quick Edit, Quick Docs and Extensibility.
+For instance, we should take into account Quick Edit, Quick Docs, and Extensibility.
 On top of all these, there’s Live Preview, which helps you see changes in your browser window, without a reload hit.
 Altogether, as a free text editor, Brackets makes enough sense.

 3. Komodo Edit

 Komodo Edit is yet another widely used text editor available for Macintosh-based devices.
-As a developer, you might have heard of Komodo IDE and this tool is a shrunk version of that powerful IDE.
+As a developer, you might have heard of Komodo IDE, and this tool is a shrunk version of that powerful IDE.
 The best part is that Komodo Edit is open source and completely free to use, despite keeping a professional User Interface.
-This is a personal favourite of mine, because of the UI that can be used for both common writing and coding.
+This is a personal favorite of mine, because of the UI that can be used for both common writing and coding.

-Commendable features of Komodo Edit include multi-language support, option for tracking changes made, another one named Commando etc. Out of these, Commando can conveniently be used for easier navigation within a specific development file.
+Commendable features of Komodo Edit include multi-language support, option for tracking changes made, another one named Commando, etc. Out of these, Commando can conveniently be used for easier navigation within a specific development file.
 Not to mention, Komodo Edit offers advanced options for auto-complete for that matter.

-Atom calls itself a hackable text editor and it’s one of the best free text editors for Mac.
+Atom calls itself a hackable text editor, and it’s one of the best free text editors for Mac.
 Cross-platform availability of Atom is useful for developers who do use different devices at different places.
 If for nothing else, Atom can be suited for the unprecedented User Interface with multi-tabbed editing and other capabilities.
 It has a setup file of 80+MB in spite of seemingly simple design, but the features section is worth what you download.